-Formal shirts, or tuxedo shirts, are long sleeve, button up shirts with a short tipped collar meant to be worn with a bowtie.
-These are the dressiest of all dress shirts in menswear and rarely worn outside of black tie galas.
+Formal shirts, or tuxedo shirts, are long sleeve, button-up shirts with a short tipped collar meant to be worn with a bowtie.
+Often paired with a suit, these are the dressiest of all dress shirts in menswear and rarely worn outside of black-tie galas.

 The dress shirt is a fashion staple.
 It can be dressed down into casual looks, but it was not made for this purpose.
 It’s a semi-formal (business) type shirt.
-It’s extremely common and comes in a variety of collar and cuff types and styles.
+It’s extremely common and comes in a variety of collar and cuff types and styles like the club collar.

 The sport shirt is not actually your favorite workout tee.
 This is a very distinctive style of shirt that originated with the Brooks Brothers and became quite popular in England.
-These are usually less stiff in the collar than dress shirts and they come in bolder patterns and colors.
+They are commonly Oxford cloth button-down shirts and are usually less stiff in the collar than dress shirts and come in bolder patterns and colors.

 These are great options for casual wear, turning jeans into something sharper than just jeans and a tee.
 These can be worn with everyday wear and don’t usually show up in the office.